hdrhbbu1/sourcegraph.github.io/docs/search.md

 ## Specify which Git revision to search

-Click on the <span class="octicon octicon-git-branch"></span> Git revision in the status bar or press kb(remoteGit.action.switchRevision) to switch revisions.
+Click on the <span class="octicon octicon-git-branch"></span> Git revision in the status bar to switch revisions.
 Results from other repositories are currently drawn from their default branches only.

 > All Git revisions are always searchable.
 No need to wait for indexing!